 git status mentions

-origin/master, then your repository likely already has a remote
+origin/main, then your repository likely already has a remote

 repository configured (and if you clone a repository from a URL, this is often

 the case).
 The remote copy in this case can be referred to as

 origin/main is the branch).
 You can push your commits to this copy by

 git push origin, which when successful produces output like this:

 Enumerating objects: 19, done.
 Counting objects: 100% (19/19), done.
 Delta compression using up to 12 threads Compressing objects: 100% (10/10), done.
 Writing objects: 100% (10/10), 984 bytes | 492.00 KiB/s, done.
 Total 10 (delta 9), reused 0 (delta 0), pack-reused 0 remote: Resolving deltas: 100% (9/9), completed with 9 local objects.
 To github.com:user/repo.git 507c2a3..f81bcb2 main -> main

 In some cases, you may be asked to input a username and password when pushing your changes - this is particularly common if you cloned the repository from a URL.
 Since Git repositories do not have a master copy, the owner of the remote repository needs to allow you to make changes to it, and authenticating you with a username and password is one way to do this.